NFeingold/Virtual-Kubelet-Demonstration/README.md

 # Virtual-Kubelet-Demonstration

-A follow along demonstration of using Virtual Kubelet for IoT Edge Deployments
+A follow-along demonstration of using Virtual Kubelet for IoT Edge Deployments

 We will be sending out a simulated temperature sensor deployment onto a raspberry pi

-This is a semi-comprehensive, beginner-level demonstration of setting up Virtual Kubelet for Edge Deployments.
+This is a semi-comprehensive, beginner-level set up of Virtual Kubelet for Edge Deployments.
 I will be borrowing content from my other [Github Pages](https://github.com/NFeingold), and referencing many outside documents that I will source.